 A: Absolutely!
 We want it to be as convenient as possible for you to get your veggies — just be in touch with our CSA coordinator, the more lead time the better…

 Q: Are Siena Farms CSA memberships refundable or transferable?

 A: They are not refundable, but they are transferable.
-That is, if you realize at some point after purchasing a membership that it’s not working for you, we will not be able to refund your purchase.
-Instead, you’d be welcome to find a friend or neighbor to take over the membership for you.
+That is, if you realize at some point after purchasing a membership that you’re not able to participate for some reason, we will not be able to refund your purchase.
+This is because your investment in the farm will likely already be out in the fields, in the form of seeds, soil fertility, equipment — you name it!
+Instead, we’ll encourage you to find a friend or neighbor to take over the membership for you.
 Another option is to transfer the value of your CSA to a Siena Farms’ Market Card, which you can used to shop with at any of our retail locations.
 Just give us a call to discuss either of these options.
-Meantime, please know that this blanket no-refund policy is central to the integrity of CSA as a business model, for any farm that relies on CSA memberships as a substantial portion of their annual income.
-Thank you in advance for your understanding.
+Meantime, please know that this blanket “no-refund policy” is central to the integrity of CSA as a business model, for any farm that relies on CSA memberships as a substantial portion of their annual income.
+So, we thank you in advance for your understanding!

-Q: What happens to my Farm Share if Siena Farms experiences a natural disaster such as flooding or hail during the season that wipes out most or all of its crops?
+Q: What happens to my Farm Share if Siena Farms experiences a natural disaster such as flooding or drought during the season that wipes out a lot of crops?

 A: Someday, that could happen, as we saw happen to many farms in Vermont in 2011 after Hurricane Irene.
 One of the truly progressive aspects of the CSA model is that customers share the risks and the rewards of the growing season with their farmers.
-Meantime, we’ll focus relentlessly on the rewards, and do our very best to prepare for the variety of challenges the natural world has up its sleeve!
+Meantime, we’ll focus relentlessly on the rewards, and do our very best to prepare for the variety of challenges the natural world may toss our way!

 Q: For pickup days which fall on national holidays (July 4th, Labor Day, Columbus Day), do the Farm Shares get delivered / picked up on a different day that week?